 Ask two Jews what a "Jewish cruise" means to them, and -- as the saying goes -- you'll get three answers.
 You might envision a cruise themed on Jewish culture with visits to synagogues and historical places in ports of call, while someone else imagines strictly kosher cuisine and onboard rabbis.
-And if you look, you can find all of the above, plus Jewish holiday cruises, Jewish singles cruises and even Bar and Bat Mitzvah and wedding cruises.
+And if you look, you can find all of the above, plus many other Jewish-themed cruises.

-Here, we run through the major types of Jewish cruises, including where you can find them and what you need to know to see if they're a good fit for your travel needs.
+We run through the major types of Jewish cruises and kosher cruises, including where you can find them and what you need to know to see if they're a good fit for your travel needs.

 Most cruise lines offer passengers the opportunity to order kosher food in advance of their cruise, but you'll be eating pre-prepared, not freshly prepared, dishes with minimal choice.
 Some high-end lines, such as Regent Seven Seas Cruises, can offer kosher meats cooked a la minute; however, the ships have no separate galleys, so preparation is not strictly kosher.